hazelcast/hazelcast-reference-manual/src/Map-Persistence.md

 #### Forcing All Keys To Be Loaded

 The method `loadAll` loads some or all keys into a data store in order to optimize the multiple load operations.
-The method has two signatures (i.e. the same method can take two different parameter lists).
+The method has two signatures; the same method can take two different parameter lists.
 One signature loads the given keys and the other loads all keys.
 Please see the example code below.

 ```java